The so called endangered birds look so peaceful, as depicted above.

 An incredible fact is that the Barbary falcon doesn't prepare for his offspring in the conventional way.
-In fact, he never carries anything from outside to a nest.
 All he needs are small holes formed by rocks or crevices on a summit.
 An abandoned bird nursery by another species of similar size to its own will do.

-His young are born between middle of February and mid March.
-The birdies take a month to hatch.
+His young take a month to hatch and are born between middle of February and mid March.

 The majestic Barbary birds of prey have another astounding habit.
-Both male and female take turns sitting on their eggs before the young ones hatch.
+Both male and female take turns to sit on their eggs.

 Doves can also go onto people's nerves.
 Their constant cooing may prevent a human from sleeping.
 They say this also about the marine bird Cory's Shearwater (Calonectris Diomedea) which is also on the list of endangered birds.
-Encounter it by the 49,5 hectare nature reserve Rambla de Castro of Los Realejos, a town of which learn about more here.
-Spot the imperilled Cory's Shearwater even under strong winds by the high seas of the three Realejos virgin beaches.
+Encounter it by the largest Tenerife coastal nature reserve the 49,5 hectare Rambla de Castro...
+Spot the imperiled Cory's Shearwater even under strong winds by the high seas by all Realejos seashores.

 Somehow, all Tenerife birds in peril which include the three lovely doves caught on camera by myself in Masca seem to thrive best free and and more unharmed in untamed surroundings.

 By the way, not only many of Puerto de la Cruz are giving much priority to care for the environment.
 La Orotava was holding classes and day outings for children aged between 8 and 12 years during the last summer holidays.
 Endangered birds and other species were on their agenda.Another passionate defender of care for the environment of the island's fauna and flora is Amaya Sáez the director of the Puerto de la Cruz clinic Arte Dental.